 For mashed potato, use lower-fat milk, such as semi-skimmed, 1% fat or skimmed milk, instead of whole milk or cream.

 Leave potato skins on where possible, to keep more of the fibre and vitamins.
 For example, eat the skin when you have boiled or baked potatoes.

 If you boil potatoes, some nutrients will leak out into the water, especially if you have peeled them.
 To stop this happening, only use enough water to cover them and cook them only for as long as they need.

-Storing potatoes in a cool, dark and dry place will help stop them sprouting.
+Storing potatoes in a cool, dark and dry place or in the fridge will help stop them sprouting.
 Do not eat any green, damaged or sprouting bits of potatoes, as these can contain toxins that can be harmful.

 Bread, especially wholemeal, granary, brown and seeded varieties, is a healthy choice to eat as part of a balanced diet.

 Wholegrain, wholemeal and brown breads give us energy and contain B vitamins, vitamin E, fibre and a wide range of minerals.

 White bread also contains a range of vitamins and minerals, but it has less fibre than wholegrain, wholemeal or brown bread.
 If you prefer white bread, look for higher-fibre options.